-Whether you are self-employed or are an employee, you may be able to deduct certain expenses for the part of your home you use for business despite the general denial of business expense deductions for the home.
+Whether you're self-employed, an employee, or a partner, you may be able to deduct certain expenses for the part of your home that you use for business.

-To deduct expenses for business use of the home, part of your home must be used as one of the following:
+To deduct expenses for business use of the home, you must use part of your home as one of the following:

-- A separate structure used exclusively and regularly in connection with your trade or business that is not attached to your home
+- A separate structure that's not attached to your home used exclusively and regularly in connection with your trade or business;

-Deductions also may be taken for business storage purposes when the dwelling unit is the sole fixed location of the business or for regular use of a residence for the provision of day care services; exclusive use is not required in these cases.
-For more information, see Publication 587, Business Use of Your Home.
+You also may take deductions for business storage purposes when the dwelling unit is the sole fixed location of the business or for regular use of a residence for the provision of daycare services; exclusive use isn't required in these cases.
+For more information, see Publication 587, Business Use of Your Home (Including Use by Daycare Providers).

 Deductible expenses for business use of your home include the business portion of real estate taxes, mortgage interest, rent, casualty losses, utilities, insurance, depreciation, maintenance, and repairs.
-You may not deduct expenses for lawn care in general or for painting a room not used for business.
+In general, you may not deduct expenses for the parts of your home not used for business, for example, lawn care or painting a room not used for business.

-If you are in the farming business or are an employee, use the worksheet in Publication 587, Business Use of Your Home, (including use by daycare providers) to figure your deduction.
-As an employee, you must itemize deductions on Form 1040, Schedule A (PDF) to claim expenses for the business use of your home.
+In the Farming Business, an Employee, or a Partner - If you're in the farming business and file Form 1040, Schedule F (PDF), Profit or Loss From Farming, an employee, or a partner, and you're using actual expenses, use the "Worksheet to Figure the Deduction for Business Use of Your Home" to figure your deduction.
+If you're using the simplified method to figure the deduction, use the "Simplified Method Worksheet" to figure your deduction.
+Both worksheets are in Publication 587.
+As an employee, you must itemize your deductions on Form 1040, Schedule A (PDF) to claim expenses for the business use of your home.
 Farmers claim their expenses on Form 1040, Schedule F (PDF).
-If you are self-employed, use Form 8829 (PDF) to figure your business-use-of-the-home deductions and report those deductions on Form 1040, Schedule C (PDF).
+Partners generally claim their unreimbursed partnership expenses on Form 1040, Schedule E (PDF), Supplemental Income and Loss.

-Publication 587 has detailed information on rules for the business use of your home, including how to determine if your home office qualifies as your principal place of business.
+Publication 587 has detailed information on rules for the business use of your home, including how to determine whether your home office qualifies as your principal place of business.